10 Celebrities and Famous People With Bipolar Disorder

 Mariah Carey is a Grammy Award winning American singer-songwriter, who was diagnosed with bipolar in 2001.
 Despite being hospitalized at that time, Carey wasn’t ready to accept her diagnosis.

-Eighteen years later, in April 2019, she opened up to People Magazine about her lifelong struggle with Bipolar II.
-Carey has struggled alone and came out about her disorder to help remove the stigma surrounding bipolar.
+Eighteen years later, in April 2019, she spoke to People Magazine about her lifelong experience with Bipolar II.
+She had struggled alone and came out about her disorder to help remove the stigma surrounding bipolar.

 “I didn’t want to carry around the stigma of a lifelong disease that would define me and potentially end my career, I was so terrified of losing everything.”